8 Eating Disorder Recovery Tips for a Peaceful Holiday

 4. Know the Menu and Offer to Participate.

 You could offer to bring a part of the meal that you feel comfortable with and is on your meal plan.
 This may help reduce stress about the meal.
-You can also ask about the menu, assuring that you feel confident that you can meet your needs with the food that is expected to be provided.
+You can also ask about the menu, assuring that you feel confident that you can meet your needs with the food provided.

 5. Identify a Support Person Before the Event or Meal.

-Support people can help provide distraction, offer support when you are distressed, or direct conversation away from triggering topics.
-Asking someone in advance and telling them how to help you can be very helpful.
+Support people can help provide needed and loving distraction, offer support when you are distressed, or direct conversation away from triggering topics.
+Asking someone in advance and telling them how to help you can be valuable.